-Students who are not enrolled in the Practicum Courses, but are completing additional types of clinical experiences (through Program-Sanctioned and/or Employment Outside the Program) are not covered by DePaul's insurance policy.
+Students who are not enrolled in the practicum courses, but are completing additional types of clinical experiences (through Program-Sanctioned and/or Employment Outside the Program) are not covered by DePaul's insurance policy.
 They must arrange for coverage at their site or purchase individual coverage.
-A low-cost policy is available through APA.
+A low-cost policy is available through the American Psychological Association.
 Students are covered by DePaul's malpractice policy while on internship and registered for the internship courses (PSY 596), as internship is required for their degree.